- About us

-- processed metals and metal products - primarily aluminium and zinc and associated products (contributing $1 003 billion in value, an increase of 7 per cent from the previous year)
+- processed metals and metal products - primarily aluminium and zinc and associated products (contributing $1 209 million in value, an increase of 23.8 per cent from the previous year)

 The export value of ores and concentrates is largely determined by global commodity prices.
 The decline in the value of dairy exports is primarily driven by a greater supply of dairy products being released onto the global market by various export countries during this period and associated downward pressure on prices.

-During this same period Tasmania’s top trading partner was China, receiving goods with an estimated value of $488 million, or 19 per cent of Tasmania’s total exports.
-The next largest trading partners, by ranking, were Taiwan, Japan, Malaysia and Viet Nam.
+During this same period Tasmania’s top trading partner was China, receiving goods with an estimated value of $873 million, or 30.6 per cent of Tasmania’s total exports.
+The next largest trading partners, by ranking, were Taiwan, Malaysia, USA and Japan.

 Copyright in Australian Bureau of Statistics data rests with the Commonwealth of Australia.
 ABS material may be downloaded, displayed, printed and reproduced for personal, non-commercial use, or use within an organisation.
 Apart from use as permitted under the Copyright Act 1968, all other rights are reserved.